ELISH0014/SALES-ANALYSIS-/README.md

    ### Recommendations

    - Invest in marketting and production of products in  category 'low'
-   - Discount should be given should be proportional to numbers of previoius purchases .
+   - Discount given should be proportional to numbers of previoius purchases .

 ### Limitations